+UFA Fire ghter and Paramedic Hiring Process Overview

-Beginning in 2018, the Unified Fire Authority (UFA) transitioned to an annual testing process for firefighters.
-Paramedics are also eligible to apply and compete within this same process.
-Paramedics hired in 2018, 2019, and 2020 began at the entry level of the Paramedic pay range.
-However, with the implementation of the testing process in 2021, UFA introduced a Paramedic Lateral Process.
-This allows paramedics from pre-hospital or first-responder agencies who pass the required assessment by the EMS Division to be hired at a higher pay rate, potentially reaching the top step based on their years of service.
-Additionally, eligible candidates can receive preference points for the written examination.
-Those currently employed as career firefighters with a first-responder agency attend a four-week orientation instead of the full recruit camp.
+Since 2018, the Unified Fire Authority (UFA) has implemented an annual testing process for firefighter recruitment.
+Paramedics are also eligible to apply and compete in this process.
+Those hired as paramedics in 2018, 2019, and 2020 entered at the base level of the paramedic pay scale.

+In 2021, UFA enhanced the process by introducing a Paramedic Lateral Process.
+This initiative allows paramedics from pre-hospital or first-responder agencies to be hired at a higher pay step-potentially up to the top step-based on years of service, provided they pass an EMS Division assessment.
+Eligible candidates may also receive preference points toward their written exam scores.
+Career firefighter-paramedics from first-responder agencies attend a four-week orientation instead of the full recruit academy.

-In February 2022, UFA updated the Paramedic Lateral process, eliminating the written examination for career firefighter-paramedics from first-responder agencies.
-This same process continued, and in February 2023, it was expanded to include Lateral Firefighters.
+In February 2022, the Lateral Process was updated to eliminate the written exam requirement for career firefighter-paramedics from first-responder agencies.
+The following year, in February 2023, the program was further expanded to include Lateral Firefighters.

-In addition to the regular entry-level hiring process, in February 2024, UFA introduced a Part-Time EMS & Wildland hiring event, with a sixteen-week orientation.
-This allowed UFA to host two recruit camps each year.
+To increase hiring flexibility, UFA introduced a Part-Time EMS & Wildland Hiring Event in February 2024.
+This process includes a 16-week camp and enables UFA to run two recruit camps per year.